leollo98/AD7606/README.md

 This IC have 2 different Voltage inputs, the AVcc (+5V) to supply power and the Vdrive (Vio) to communications.
 If you have a 5V compatible microcontroller, you can set both to 5V.
 If you have a 3.3V compatible microcontroller, you can set AVcc to 5V and Vdrive to 3.3V, so all comunication will be 3.3V.
-The limits are 4.75V to 5.25V in the AVcc, and 2.3V to 5.25V in the Vdrive, but with lower Vdrive voltages the IC became slower, the total time with Vdrive between 3.3V to 5.25V is 5µs, with Vdrive equal to 2.7V the total time is 9.7µs, and with 2.3V the total time is 10.7µs
+The limits are 4.75V to 5.25V in the AVcc, and 2.3V to 5.25V in the Vdrive, but with lower Vdrive voltages the IC became slower.
+The total time with Vdrive between 3.3V to 5.25V is 5µs, with Vdrive equal to 2.7V the total time is 9.7µs, and with 2.3V the total time is 10.7µs